 In the STAR Health Program, Medicaid coverage is primary when coordinating benefits with all other insurance coverage, with the exception of court-ordered insurance.
-Third party recoveries (TPR) in the STAR Health program should be sought only in cases where healthcare coverage is required of a biological parent by an order of the court; in such cases, the MCO must cost avoid and deny the claim for other insurance or, if the claim is already paid, pursue TPR.
+TPR in the STAR Health Program should be sought only in cases where healthcare coverage is required of a biological parent by an order of the court; in these cases, the MCO must cost avoid and deny the claim for other insurance or, if the claim is already paid, pursue TPR.